This post may contain affiliate links. Please read my disclosure policy.

 When you are ready to serve the biscuits, let them thaw at room temperature for about an hour.
 Then, warm biscuits in a 350 °F oven for 10 minutes or until warmed to liking.
 Brush with a little olive oil if desired to help keep them nice and tender and prevent them from drying out.
 Cover with aluminum foil if needed to prevent over-browning.

-Helpful Tips For The Most Fluffy Biscuits
+For The Fluffy Biscuits

 - Use cold butter.
 We want cold butter because we want the butter to stay solid until the biscuits go in the oven.
 This is because when the butter melts, it releases steam and creates pockets of air, resulting in airy, flakey biscuits!
 If the butter is room temperature, it will combine with the flour when you knead it.
 Meaning, you’ll miss out on a huge piece of the fluffiness factor!

-- Use fresh baking powder – This is the main culprit for many!
+- Use fresh baking powder.
+This is the main culprit for many!
 If you haven’t used your baking powder in a while, you may want to check it’s still good before using it.
 To do this, mix a small spoonful of baking powder with ¼ cup hot water.
 It should bubble vigorously.
 If it doesn’t, it’s time to replace it.

 - Don’t over-mix the biscuit batter.
 The more you mix, the more gluten is released, which makes the biscuits more tough and less fluffy.
-As Land O Lakes put it, “A smooth, homogenous dough is not the goal.” we aren’t looking for a perfectly mixed dough.
-We actually want it to still be floury and kneaded as little as possible.
+As Land O Lakes put it, “A smooth, homogenous dough is not the goal.”
+We aren’t looking for a perfectly mixed dough, we actually want it to still be floury and kneaded as little as possible.

-- Don’t twist biscuits when cutting with a biscuit cutter – This can “seal the edges,” preventing the biscuits to rise – usually the main culprit of lopsided biscuits.
+- Don’t twist biscuits when cutting with a biscuit cutter.
+This can “seal the edges,” preventing the biscuits to rise – usually the main culprit of lopsided biscuits.
 If you don’t have a biscuit cutter, you can use a sharp knife and cut your biscuits into squares instead.

-- Place the biscuits close to each other on the baking sheet – This keeps the biscuits light and fluffy along the sides, unless you like crusty biscuit edges of course, then make sure they’re separated!
+- Place the biscuits close to each other on the baking sheet.
+This keeps the biscuits light and fluffy along the sides, unless you like crusty biscuit edges of course, then make sure they’re separated!

 Serve along eggs and sausage or bacon for a traditional breakfast or build a breakfast sandwich with them, like sausage biscuits.
 You can also serve them as a side along sausage gravy, soup, chili, salad or your main entree.